YasuThompson/SantanderMLOpsDemo/README.md

 - There are relatively a good amount of data (13647309 rows for training data, 929615 rows for test data)
 - The task is relatively simple (multi class classification)
 - The data are relatively messy and in Spanish, so it is close to real world scenarios.
+- Data science part is not really the point this time, so let's not elaborate models.

 # Rule
 - Please notify which task you work on to everyone